nerdedi/windgapacademy/README_BUILD.md

 ## Notes
 - You can adjust entry points in the scripts if your main JS file is not `app.js`.
 - For advanced configuration, see the [esbuild documentation](https://esbuild.github.io/).
+- For image optimization, see the [sharp documentation](https://sharp.pixelplumbing.com/).